Deed of Trust

 Approximately 20 states use deeds of trust as the primary security instrument for real estate loans, while the remaining states use mortgages.
 States using deeds of trust include California, Texas, Virginia, Colorado, and Arizona, among others.
 The key advantage of a deed of trust for lenders is the non-judicial foreclosure process, which allows the trustee to sell the property at a public auction after providing statutory notice to the borrower without filing a lawsuit.
 This process is governed by state statutes that prescribe specific notice requirements, waiting periods, and sale procedures.
 The entire non-judicial foreclosure typically takes three to six months, compared to one to three years for judicial foreclosure on a mortgage.

-The deed of trust works in tandem with a promissory note, which contains the borrower's promise to repay the loan, the interest rate, payment schedule, and other financial terms.
+The deed of trust works in tandem with a Promissory note form, which contains the borrower's promise to repay the loan, the interest rate, payment schedule, and other financial terms.
 The deed of trust is the security instrument that pledges the property as collateral, while the promissory note is the debt instrument that creates the payment obligation.
 Both documents are executed at the loan closing, but only the deed of trust is recorded with the county recorder.
 Federal lending regulations, including the Truth in Lending Act (TILA) and the Real Estate Settlement Procedures Act (RESPA), impose disclosure requirements that apply to deeds of trust used in consumer lending transactions.

 Key provisions in a deed of trust include the acceleration clause (allowing the lender to demand full payment upon default), the due-on-sale clause (allowing the lender to call the loan if the property is transferred without lender consent), the assignment of rents (giving the lender the right to collect rental income upon default), and the borrower's covenants to maintain the property, pay taxes and insurance, and comply with all applicable laws.
 When the loan is satisfied, the beneficiary must instruct the trustee to execute and record a reconveyance, releasing the lien and returning legal title to the borrower.
 State laws impose deadlines for completing the reconveyance process.